See Faringdon Streets for an indexed list of all streets in Faringdon.

 1953.
 Nearer the bottom of Gloucester Street looking towards the Corn Market, Langford’s (previously Porter’s) Corn Stores, on the left, was originally a barn belonging to a farm with the dairy on the opposite side of the road.
 Seeds, gardening items, pet foods, etc. were sold there.
 John Edmonds managed the business and then bought it, but kept the old name.
 Some time after 1995 it was converted into flats and called Langford House #12-10.
 Further down, #8 Gloucester House, the dentist’s surgery at the back, is fronted by trees and bushes.
 It is thought that this was the old farm house of the farm that stood there many years ago.
 Further along is the cinema where once stood some barns and old cottages belonging to the farm.
 Where the first sunblind is protruding is Taylor & Sons (butcher & slaughter house) at #6 Cornmarket then White Bros. (hairdressing establishment and tobacconist) at #7 Cornmarket with the second sunblind.
 At the end of the street can be seen the fishmonger’s shop belonging to Taylor & Sons at #1 Cornmarket.

 Early 1900s.
 Turning around and looking back up the street is a much earlier view from the bottom of Gloucester Street.
 On the right is Frederick Porter’s Corn & Seed Store 1895 to 1915, which by 1931 was taken over by Mr R. Langford.
 The ivy covered house is #8 Gloucester House.
 It is thought that this was the old farm house of the farm that stood there many years ago and previously Cistercian monks had a priory on this site.
-Off photo to the right stood some barns and old cottages belonging to the farm, where later a cinema was built.

-1984.
-Between the Corn Exchange and #3 Gloucester Street was the entrance to G. Roberts Ltd Farm Supplies.
+1983.
+Finally, on the other side of the street between the Corn Exchange and #3 Gloucester Street was the entrance to G. Roberts Ltd Farm Supplies.
 The old buildings shown in Roberts Yard used to be the stables at the back of the Green Dragon Inn, which used to stand on the site of the Corn Exchange prior to 1863.
 It is now a cul-de-sac of new houses called Gloucester Mews.